“At harvest time Cain brought to the Lord a gift of his farm produce,

 It is not my intent to add to the list of speculations about Cain and Abel’s offerings.
 However, I am quite fascinated by the short descriptions of the two.
 Cain, the farmer, brought a gift from his work.
 Abel, the shepherd, brought choice lambs from the best of his work.

-Just a gift, or the best gift…what does GOD expect?
-His instructions in Leviticus were clear…animal offerings should have no physical defects.
+Just a gift, or the best gift—which one pleases God?
+His instructions in Leviticus were clear: animal offerings should have no physical defects.
 Other offerings were to be from choice flour or the best of the fresh wine and grain.
-In fact, later God called sacrifices of blind, crippled, or diseased animals worthless and He labeled as cheats those who promise to give a fine offering and bring a defective one instead!
-(Malachi 1:10-14)
+In fact, in Malichi God called sacrifices of blind, crippled, or diseased animals “worthless.” and He labeled those who promise to give a fine offering but bring a defective one instead, “cheats!”